 This is a very common Internet fraud that lawyers have been seeing for at least a year.
 I used to get a couple such emails a week.
 I guess they’ve moved on to non-lawyers, because I warned someone off this on Avvo.com last week.
 Most likely, the checks you receive are bad, but they take 2 weeks...Read more »

 There is a privately registered website that an individual posted information about me on.
 I want the information removed.
 The poster is anonymous, and the information is private information that I don't want made public.
 (It is from an ex girlfriend, I'm sure).
-The website has a no-removal...
+The website has a...
 Read more »

 While I doubt that you are correct that someone who has gone to the effort of successfully hiding will appreciate your finding them and respond to your sob story, it is a fact that you can sometimes find the true operator of a privately registered web site by sending the appropriate letter to the...Read more »